-The Company generates revenue from the provision of software licences, annual support, SaaS subscriptions, professional services and technology enabled outsourced services.
+The Company generates revenue from the provision of annual support, professional services and technology enabled outsourced services.

 At contract inception, an assessment is completed to identify the performance obligations in each contract.
 Performance obligations in a contract are either goods or services that are distinct or part of a series of goods or services that are substantially the same and have the same pattern of transfer to the customer.
 Promises that are not distinct are combined with other promised goods or services in the contract, until a performance obligation is satisfied.